mfaani/mfaani/content/posts/devtools/everything-you-need-to-know-about-keychain-as-an-ios-engineer.md

    4 valid identities found
 ```

 If you see less than what you expect then it might be because you don't have the private key.
-A cert without a private key is useless.
+A certificate without a private key is useless.
 Private key is the only thing that can prove it was signed by you.

 #### Add a password to a keychain: